bitmark-inc/docs/bitmark-references/bitmark-cli/bitmark-cli.md

 This command create a bitmark by sending both an Asset record and one or more issue records.

-The first issue is free, but the CLI must solve a proof-of-work problem to do this.
-Subsequent issues after the first is confirmed require payment and this command will display the appropriate `bitmark-wallet` command for the supported crypto-currencies.
+**Arguments.** The `--network` global option must be specified.

+**Additional input.** Before creating the Bitmark the CLI will prompt for a password to decrypt the identity's private key to perform the signing operation.

+**Errors.** The command will terminate with an error if the asset name or metadata do not match exactly when creating additional Bitmarks.
+In the "free issue (--zero)" case there will be an error if this issue already exists.

-### OPTIONS
+### Command options

 ------------------------------  ---------------------------------
 `--asset|-a "STRING"`           A short name to describe the asset being issued